 Peer Support Tailored to You

-My peer support services are not one-size-fits-all.
-My four-part framework guides my approach to creating a program that fits you or your organization, enabling us to engage in a productive, supportive relationship within an emotionally safe space.
+Peerspective peer support services are not one-size-fits-all.
+Our four-part framework guides our approach to creating a program that fits your organization, enabling us to engage in a productive, supportive relationship within an emotionally safe space.

-• In this stage, we’ll lay the groundwork for peer support.
-Together, we’ll discuss:
+• In Stage 1, we’ll lay the groundwork for connection.
+Topics may include:

 • How to build resiliency, trust, and empathy.